Do you dream of becoming a homeowner? You can probably picture the perfect home in your mind right now and are dreaming of someday taking that step.

 2. Set up a separate bank account

 Anytime you are saving for a specific goal, I always recommend putting the funds in a completely separate account.
 Preferably one at a completely separate bank.
-You don’t want to be tempted to pull funds.
+You don’t want to be tempted to pull funds for random emergencies, that aren’t really emergencies.

 3. Automate the saving process as much as possible